Let's hear impressions from riders about their favorite gear that they've used extensively this winter.

 Touring: ★★★☆☆

-: In a nutshell, I feel a sense of security knowing that this board will do the trick.
-I often ski hard overseas, but I never feel uneasy with the board.
-The stable grip underfoot gives me a sense of catching the snow, increasing maneuverability.
-The wide point on the nose top is slightly forward, so it takes less time to catch the snow, allowing for quicker reactions.
-The nose and tail are not too stiff, making butter tricks easy to perform.
-Nose butters are especially easy because the wide point is closer, allowing for more pressure to be applied over a wider area.
-I don't have any concerns about riding in the park.
-Switching is also possible.
-The turns are fun, you can do butters, and you can really attack in freeride.
-This is one of my favorite boards.
-I would definitely recommend it to anyone who wants to ski hard, from powder to hard snow.
-It also has incredible sharpness, unlike a 112mm center, so it's recommended for those who enjoy grooming.
+In a word, this board gives you a sense of security that "you can do it."
+I often ride quite hard overseas, but I never feel insecure about this board.
+The grip underfoot is stable, so you feel like you're catching the snow surface more, which increases maneuverability.
+The wide point of the nose tip is slightly closer to the front, so it takes less time to catch the snow surface, allowing for quick reactions.
+The nose and tail aren't too stiff, making butter tricks easy.
+Nose butter in particular is easier because the wide point is closer to the front, allowing you to apply pressure over a wider area.
+There are no particular issues with riding in the park.
+Switch riding is also possible.
+Turns are fun, you can do butter tricks, and you can go all out with freeride, so it's one of my favorite boards.
+It's definitely recommended for people who want to ride hard, from powder to hard-packed snow.
+Also, it's a board that cuts surprisingly well for a 112mm center width, so it's recommended for people who like grooming.

 ②SALOMON QST 106